d365collaborative/d365fo.integrations/docs/Get-D365ODataToken.md

 ```

 ### -Url
-URL / URI for the D365FO environment you want to access through OData
+URL / URI for the D365FO environment you want to be working against

 If you are working against a D365FO instance, it will be the URL / URI for the instance itself